solo-io/ambient-performance/README.md

-# NOTE: This README has been updated specifically for the blog [here](https://www.solo.io/blog/reduce-cloud-cost-istio-ambient-mesh/), checkout the `main` branch for a full list of features
+# NOTE: This README has been updated specifically for the blog [here](istio.io/latest/blog/2023/ambient-performance-savings/), checkout the `main` branch for a full list of features

 # Performance Tests

 This folder has scripts and resources that can execute performance tests to examine the performance of Istio Ambient and compare it to Istio sidecar and no-mesh setups.

-For HTTP tests with [fortio](https://github.com/fortio/fortio), the script will execute a fortio client that will send requests to a [httpbin](https://github.com/postmanlabs/httpbin) service.
+For HTTP tests multiple instances of the [online boutique](https://github.com/GoogleCloudPlatform/microservices-demo) application will be deployed across several namespaces and will rely on the provided [loadgenerator](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/src/loadgenerator) service to generate traffic in the application.
 ## Dependencies

 * yq and jq are required